 Perfect Gentleman “One More Chance” (Director), Edith Lefel “Mariet” (Director), Notorious BIG “Juice”, Whitney Houston “I Want to Dance with Somebody”, Rod Stewart “Crazy About You”, Diana Ross “Working Overtime”, Dolly Parton “River Unbroken”, Liza Minnelli “Don’t Drop Bombs”, Bon Jovi “Silent Night”, John Cale & Lou Reed “Songs for Drella.

-Intro to Production I & II
+Intro to Film I & II

-Production workshop I & II
+Production Workshop I & II